327255

 Magnachip Inventory Days Outstanding

-This quarter, Magnachip's DIO came in at 76, which is 17 days above its five-year average, suggesting that the company's inventory has grown to higher levels than we've seen in the past.
+This quarter, Magnachip's DIO came in at 71, which is 14 days above its five-year average.
+These numbers suggest that despite the recent decrease, the company's inventory levels are higher than what we've seen in the past.

 Pricing Power

 In the semiconductor industry, a company's gross profit margin is a critical metric to track because it sheds light on its pricing power, complexity of products, and ability to procure raw materials, equipment, and labor.
-Magnachip's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 22.7% in Q4, down 3.7 percentage points year on year.
+Magnachip's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 18.3% in Q1, down 2.9 percentage points year on year.

 Magnachip Gross Margin (GAAP)